-Our mission at PUC Nueva Esperanza Charter Academy is to develop and operate a high quality charter public school for the residents of San Fernando and beyond.
+Founded in 2009, PUC Nueva Esperanza Charter Academy’s mission is to develop and operate a high quality charter public school for the residents of San Fernando and beyond.
 In alignment with the commitments of all PUC schools, the goal of our WASC accredited school program and culture is that all of our students will aspire to graduate from college with a commitment to serve their communities.
 We uplift and revitalize communities through our work.

 Our school excels in academics focus.
 In particular our guided reading program ensures all students are reading novels that are specific to their individual needs and relevant to their interests.
 Online programs such as Think Through Math and Achieve 3000 target skills essential to adolescence development and are differentiated to each student’s unique academic level.
 All teachers at our school are teachers of literacy, which ensures every student is reading and writing in every class throughout the day.
 Our focus means that students are consistently moving toward and beyond grade level standards.